 Elections Canada is committed to providing a safe and welcoming environment that is free of disruptions for all meeting participants.

 Additional meetings may be scheduled, as required, as well as consultation activities as required.
 The consultations frequency and the quantity may vary from one year to another according to organizational needs.

 Membership and Chair

-Advisory Group members are leaders of organizations, invited as experts and participating in a personal capacity.
+Advisory Group members are invited as experts and participating in a personal capacity.
 They are selected based on their cross-disability and policy focus.